jgaloguz/Diffusive-Shock-Acceleration/README.md

 ```
 where no options are needed in this case.

+The `runs/params.dat` file contains the parameters that control the simulation execution and output.
+The first parameter controls maximum spatial displacement per step for the trajectories away from the shock.
+The second parameter controls the width the of the shock encountered by the particles.
+The third parameter controls maximum spatial displacement per step for the trajectories near the shock.
+The fourth parameter controls the initial spatial location of the particles for the backward runs.

 All results are stored in the `runs/dsa_results` folder.
 They can be visualized by running a Python script
 ```